Skip to content

 • The installation of a combined electrical and fibre-optic cable within the HDD conduit.

 • The simultaneous lay and burial of the cable across Talacre Beach and Foreshore is from the HDD Exit Pit to the MLWS line.
-The cables have a target burial depth of 2.5m.

 There are no other above or below ground structures proposed as part of the Proposed Development.
 The construction and operation of the cables beyond the MLWS line through the marine environment is covered by a separate ML [CML2365].